 The trio's first EP, Tidal Wave (2008), was well received on the West Coast with radio play on a few stations in California and Oregon.
 It wasn’t long before they began to share stages with such artists as Langhorne Slim, The Devil Makes Three, The Reverend Peyton's Big Damn Band and The Tallest Man on Earth.
 Their second EP, Nihilisteria (2009), soon followed, revealing a more dynamic, slightly heavier sound, reminiscent of bands like X, The B-52s, The Pogues, and The Velvet Underground.
 In 2011, Terry Luna joined the band on stand-up bass and they recorded From the Dirge to the Dance, an eight-song album that more fully explored the musical and vocal range of the newly expanded four-piece sound.
 Lyrically, songs like "Home" have a healthy dose of cynicism, while "Can't Quit" shows hope and determination.
 And of course, it wouldn't be The Mutineers without a strong spirit of rebellion against the powers-that-be ("Hell No").

 In the years that followed, the band built a loyal following in their home base of Santa Barbara, CA, and expanded their tour route to include stops in Las Vegas, Oregon, Idaho, Utah and a short string of shows in New York and New Jersey.
-They played to bigger crowds and most memorably shared stages with The White Buffalo, Murder By Death, Larry and His Flask and The Reverend Peyton's Big Damn Band.
+They played to bigger crowds and most memorably shared stages with The White Buffalo and Murder By Death.
 In 2013, the band returned to its original three-piece lineup and continued playing in Southern California, frequently touring up the West Coast to Portland, Oregon.
 Brian and Merry got married after a 15-year courtship and Michael became a bar owner, opening Seven Bar & Kitchen in Santa Barbara.
 In October of 2014, however, The Mutineers suffered a serious blow with the tragic loss of founding member, best friend and guitarist Michael.
 "It's been difficult to pick up the pieces.
 It is very hard to hear some of our songs without Michael's presence, not to mention the enormous vacancy left by his larger-than-life personality and boundless optimism," said Mathusek.

 Also visit Mutiny Studios for design and screen printing by Brian and Merry.